shadrac-k/shadrac-k/README.md

-Hi, I'm Shadrack Amoakwa.
-I'm interested in software engineering and am currently learning software engineering with Alx.
-I'm looking to collaborate with my tutors in order to be nurtured well as a softwa
+I'm now an Alx Student.
+This is my first repository as a full stack engineer.